Keep journalists up to date

 - Subject: A summary sentence that arouses curiosity.
 For example: 'Dresden woman starts sign language petition for deaf son'

 - First paragraph: Here you can directly answer the questions who, what, when and where.
 No long introductory sentences!

-- center part: Here you answer the questions how and why and tell the background story.
+- middle section: Here you answer the questions how and why and tell the backstory.
 There is room for interesting details here.

-- celebrities: Point this out to the press if prominent personalities support your petition.
+- Celebrities: If prominent personalities support your petition, let the press know.
 The same applies to politicians.

-Enter all further information here.
-Must not be missing
+Please provide all further information here.
+Not to be missed